 Focus on what's up next

 Managing multiple projects, launch dates, and contributors can create a lot of noise.
-Zero in on your most important deadlines and projects with blocks that keep them front and center.
+Zero in on your most important deadlines and projects with apps that keep them front and center.

 Never miss a deadline